team-telnyx/demo-node-telnyx/texml-server/README.md

                               0       0       0.00    0.00    0.00    0.00
 ```

-At this point you can point your application to generated ngrok URL + path  (Example: `http://{your-url}.ngrok.io/call-control/inbound`).
+At this point you can point your application to generated ngrok URL + path  (Example: `http://{your-url}.ngrok.io/texml`).

 ### Run

-Start the server `node index.js`
+Start the server `npm run start`

 When you are able to run the server locally, the final step involves making your application accessible from the internet.
 So far, we've set up a local web server.
 This is typically not accessible from the public internet, making testing inbound requests to web applications difficult.